BACKSTORY-Inside the destroyed Fukushima plant: radiation, risk and reporting

 In the ALPS building I was taken up and down metal stairways that passed around piping, machinery, testing stations, changing in and out of the rubber boots as we crossed yellow and black demarcations, warnings signs everywhere for areas that could not be entered.
 As well as being dark, it was surprisingly quiet given the machinery.
 My dosimeter alarm kept going off as the radiation levels rose.

-Tepco officials later showed me containers of crystal clear water that had been through ALPS, which the facility said was safe to release into the environment.
+Tepco officials later showed me containers of crystal clear water that had been through ALPS.
+They said it would be safe to release the liquid into the environment after mixing it with fresh water to meet regulatory standards.
 About 4,000 workers are tackling the cleanup at Fukushima, including dismantling the reactors.
 Many wear protective gear for entering areas with higher radiation.

 Read Aaron's story on the Fukushima site here